afeld/personal-security/index.md

 ## One-time things

-**Everyone should do these.** You only need to set them up once, they are relatively low effort, and there is little/no downside.
+**Everyone should do these.** You only need to set them up once, are high value for relatively low effort, and there is little/no downside.

 ### Browser(s)